br4bit/Face-Recognition/README.md

 # Face-Recognition
-Face Recognition notebook with Face Detection and crop of image
+> Face Recognition notebook with Face Detection and crop of image <br>
+> All the code was written in colab's notebook

+## Getting Started